WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 1. On **LON-DC1**, in **Server Manager**, select **Tools**, and then select **Active Directory Module for Windows PowerShell**.

-2. At the **Windows PowerShell** command prompt, enter the following command, and then press Enter:
+2. At the **Windows PowerShell** command prompt, enter the following command, and then select Enter:

    ```
    Add-KdsRootKey –EffectiveTime ((get-date).addhours(-10))
    ```

-3. At the **Windows PowerShell** command prompt, enter the following command, and then press Enter:
+3. At the **Windows PowerShell** command prompt, enter the following command, and then select Enter:

    ```
    New-ADServiceAccount –Name Webservice –DNSHostName LON-DC1 –PrincipalsAllowedToRetrieveManagedPassword LON-DC1$
    ```

-4. At the **Windows PowerShell** command prompt, enter the following command, and then press Enter:
+4. At the **Windows PowerShell** command prompt, enter the following command, and then select Enter:

    ```
    Add-ADComputerServiceAccount –identity LON-DC1 –ServiceAccount Webservice
    ```

-5. At the **Windows PowerShell** command prompt, enter the following command, and then press Enter:
+5. At the **Windows PowerShell** command prompt, enter the following command, and then select Enter:

    ```
    Get-ADServiceAccount -Filter *